 For the latest on all Air plans, visit our Pricing page.

-When you make changes to your Air subscription mid-cycle—like changing plans, updating your billing cadence where that option is available, or working with Air on a contract or add-on change—you may notice a higher-than-expected invoice.
-This can reflect prorated charges, credits for unused time on a previous plan, or a support-assisted subscription adjustment, depending on your plan and the options available in workspace settings.
+When you make changes to your Air subscription mid-cycle—like changing plans, updating your billing cadence where that option is available, or working with Air on a contract or add-on change—you may see prorated charges in different places depending on the type of change.
+For eligible self-serve plan upgrades, the prorated amount due is collected during checkout.
+Other billing adjustments, including some support-assisted changes, may still appear on an invoice.

 Prorated billing applies when eligible subscription changes are made during an active billing cycle.
 These changes usually include plan upgrades or downgrades, billing cadence changes when self-serve options are available, and certain contract or add-on adjustments completed with Air.